Written by Alexandria Sese, freshman, English, University of Illinois at Chicago

 But of course, students who live at home face the very thing that many students hope to get away from in college: lack of independence.
-Gallardo admits that living with her parents can sometimes be bothersome.
-When asked about her relationship with her parents now that she’s in college, she says they still treat her like she was in high school.
-“I felt stress because I felt smothered,” Gallardo explains, “they weren’t letting me live the way I thought they would let me.”
+Gallardo admitted that living with her parents can sometimes be bothersome.
+When asked about her relationship with her parents now that she’s in college, she said they still treat her like she was in high school.
+“I felt stress because I felt smothered,” Gallardo explained.
+“They weren’t letting me live the way I thought they would let me.”

 Although living in a comfortable and secure home is good for commuters, there is still the matter of commuting.
 It’s not always fun and games for commuters who have to plan their lives around bus and train schedules.
 Rising gas prices also don’t help.
 And because commuters must allot time for transportation, it takes a toll on other aspects of their lives.